cscart/docs/en/user_guide/addons/zapier/index.rst

 How To: Set Up Store Integration with Zapier
 ============================================

 #.
-Open the admin panel of your CS-Cart store, go to **Add-ons → Manage Add-ons** and make sure the **Integration with Zapier** add-on is installed and activated.
+Open the admin panel of your CS-Cart store, go to **Add-ons → Downloaded add-ons** and make sure the **Integration with Zapier** add-on is installed and activated.

 #.
-Go to the **Customers → Administrators** page.
+Go to the **Users → Administrators** page.
 In the list of users, find the root administrator and open the profile page by clicking on their name.
 Give the administrator access to the API on the *API access* tab.

    .. note::